Azure/Azure-Sentinel/Workbooks/README.md

 4. Capture 2 screenshots of your workbook - in dark and light theme (this will eventually be the preview images displayed in the workbooks blade).

-## Step 2 - Create a PR to this repository
+## Step 2 - Create a pull request to this repository

+This pull request will contain:

-1. In the PR - add the screenshots of your workbook under [workbooks/images/preview](https://github.com/Azure/Azure-Sentinel/tree/master/Workbooks/Images/Preview). <br/>Try to be consistent with the filename conventions - the dark theme filename should contain the word _"black"_ and the light theme image should contain the work _"white"_
+* The screenshots of your workbook.
+Place them under [workbooks/images/preview](https://github.com/Azure/Azure-Sentinel/tree/master/Workbooks/Images/Preview). <br/>Please be consistent with the filename conventions - the dark theme filename should contain the word _"black"_ and the light theme image should contain the work _"white"_
-2. Add the gallery template json of your workbook directly under workbooks [directory](https://github.com/Azure/Azure-Sentinel/tree/master/Workbooks).
+* The gallery template json of your workbook.
+Place it directly under workbooks [directory](https://github.com/Azure/Azure-Sentinel/tree/master/Workbooks).
-3. (optional) Add a logo that you want the workbook to display under [workbooks/images/logos](https://github.com/Azure/Azure-Sentinel/tree/master/Workbooks/Images/Logos) - if not supplied - it will be the generic workbooks logo. <br/>
+* (optional) A logo that you want the workbook to display.
+Place it under [workbooks/images/logos](https://github.com/Azure/Azure-Sentinel/tree/master/Workbooks/Images/Logos) - if not supplied - it will be the generic workbooks logo. <br/>
 This logo should be in SVG format.
-4. Under workbooksMetadata.json [file](https://github.com/Azure/Azure-Sentinel/blob/master/Workbooks/WorkbooksMetadata.json), add a new section, which will include:
+* Change workbooksMetadata.json [file](https://github.com/Azure/Azure-Sentinel/blob/master/Workbooks/WorkbooksMetadata.json), so that it will contain a new section, which will include:

    ```
    {